b-lukaszuk/BS_wJ_eng/contents/the_doors.md

 And that's it.
 Three methods, three similar results.
 Time to make that door swap.

-If you're still not tired and up for challenges, try to tweak the code a bit and answer the same question for 5 and 7 door scenario (still 1 car, 1 empty door opened).
+Interestingly, the code presented above will likely work right only for the three doors scenario.
+If you're still not tired and up for challenges try to answer the same question for 5 and 7 doors scenarios.
+Just remember: 1 car in a random location, 1 empty door opened at random position, a random switch performed).
+Feel free to modify some (e.g. 1 solution only) or all the code in this chapter.